dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 IIS configuration is influenced by the **\<system.webServer>** section of *web.config* for those IIS features that apply to a reverse proxy configuration.
 If IIS is configured at the server level to use dynamic compression, the **\<urlCompression>** element in the app's *web.config* file can disable it.

-For more information, see the [configuration reference for \<system.webServer>](https://docs.microsoft.com/iis/configuration/system.webServer/), [ASP.NET Core Module Configuration Reference](xref:host-and-deploy/aspnet-core-module), and [Using IIS Modules with ASP.NET Core](xref:host-and-deploy/iis/modules).
+For more information, see the [configuration reference for \<system.webServer>](/iis/configuration/system.webServer/), [ASP.NET Core Module Configuration Reference](xref:host-and-deploy/aspnet-core-module), and [Using IIS Modules with ASP.NET Core](xref:host-and-deploy/iis/modules).
 To set environment variables for individual apps running in isolated app pools (supported for IIS 10.0 or later), see the *AppCmd.exe command* section of the [Environment Variables \<environmentVariables>](/iis/configuration/system.applicationHost/applicationPools/add/environmentVariables/#appcmdexe) topic in the IIS reference documentation.

 ## Configuration sections of web.config

-Configuration sections of ASP.NET Framework apps in *web.config* aren't used by ASP.NET Core apps for configuration:
+Configuration sections of ASP.NET 4.x apps in *web.config* aren't used by ASP.NET Core apps for configuration:

 * **\<system.web>**
 * **\<appSettings>**